gaurav081988/interledger-assignment/docs/Tutorial Endpoint.md

 # Tutorial

 The icanhazdadjoke API endpoint is a great resource for developers who want to access a large collection of dad jokes.
+This tutorial provides the steps to access the API endpoint.

+## Prerequisites:

+Windows OS: 64-bit

+Working Internet connection

+## Procedure

 Perform the following steps to access the API using Python:

 **Step 1: Set up a Python Environment**

-Before you begin, you need to set up a Python environment on your computer.
-We recommend using Python 3.x, which can be downloaded and installed from the official [Python website](https://www.python.org/downloads/).
+Set up a Python environment on your computer.
+It is recommended to use Python 3.x, which can be downloaded and installed from the official [Python website](https://www.python.org/downloads/).
 Once Python is installed, you can proceed to the next step.

 **Step 2: Install Required Libraries**